-Regardless of gender, if hair loss is an issue, you will remember the day you noticed the first signs of thinning hair.
-A distinguishing facial feature becomes visible, normally hidden by your hairline, more hair in the sink or on the pillow or when brushing your hair.
+Regardless of gender.
+If hair loss is an issue.
+You will remember the day you noticed the first signs of thinning hair.
+A distinguishing facial feature becomes visible.
+Normally hidden by your hairline, or parting maybe.
+Increase of hair in the sink.
+Also, on the pillow or when brushing your hair.
 Why are we so bothered about hair loss?

 The effects of hair loss in today’s society

-Although hair loss affects the majority of men and more increasingly now in women it is seen by many who suffer as a flaw to be cured.
-Socially it is considered to be an unwelcome sign of ageing and points towards poor health and wellbeing.
-If hair loss bothers you it does not have to be accepted as there are medically proven options available.
+Although hair loss affects the majority of men.
+Also, more increasingly now women.
+It is seen by many who suffer as a flaw to be cured.
+Socially it is considered to be an unwelcome sign of ageing.
+As a result, points towards poor health and wellbeing.
+If hair loss bothers you.
+It does not have to be accepted.
+As there are medically proven options available.

-Generally, we all try to look our best, feel good about ourselves and like to convey a youthful appearance to others.
-Life today has its own demands and more and more people look to cosmetic surgery for answers to the aging process.
+Generally, we all try to look our best.
+Feel good about ourselves.
+As a result, we like to convey a youthful appearance to others.
+Life today has its own demands.
+More and more people look to cosmetic surgery for answers.
+Especially, to the aging process.

-Hair loss can have deep psychological effects for both men and woman, consciously or subconsciously this can affect confidence, the ability to interact with others easily, and can lead to low self-esteem.
-The constant reminder of age as you look in the mirror is not helped by the competitive and ever so more image conscious world we live in, the outside influences surrounding go a long way in telling us how we should look and be.
+Hair loss can have deep psychological effects.
+For both men and woman.
+Such as, consciously or subconsciously this can affect confidence.
+As well as the ability to interact with others easily.
+Often can lead to low self-esteem.
+The constant reminder of age as you look in the mirror.
+This is not helped by the competitive and ever more image conscious world we live in.
+As, the outside influences go a long way telling us how we should look.
+As well as behave.

-In the scheme of life a good head of hair may to some seem a relatively unimportant aspect, but surveys have shown that people with a good head of hair are more likely to find employment when compared with their equally qualified, balding counterparts, totally irrational and unfair but still a reality of the world we live in today.
-In research behavioural studies scientists have indicated that having a good head of hair is linked to self-expression and in society plays a part in how we conduct and express ourselves.
-It is commonly heralded that hair is synonymous with riches, beauty, youthfulness and vitality as well as strength.
+In the scheme of life.
+A good head of hair may seem to some as relatively unimportant.
+But surveys have shown the impact can have.
+For instance, people with a good head of hair are more likely to find employment when compared with their equally qualified, balding counterparts.
+Of course, this is totally irrational.
+Also, very unfair.
+But still a reality of the world we live in today.
+In research behavioural studies.
+Scientists have indicated that having a good head of hair is linked to self-expression.
+Also, that society plays a part in how we conduct and express ourselves.
+It is commonly heralded that hair is synonymous with riches.
+As well as, beauty, youthfulness and vitality, also, strength.

-Appreciative as to why we feel the way we do can aid us in our life, personal and business; and this can bring an understanding to social influences that we are surrounded by every day of our lives.
-We are bombarded with images of perceived perfection and ideals of success, we are perpetually fed how we should look and be considered to be a successful fit to a mould.
+Being appreciative as to why we feel the way we do.
+Can aid us in our life, personal and business.
+This can bring an understanding to social influences.
+As we are surrounded by every day of our lives.
+We are bombarded with images of perceived perfection.
+Also, ideals of success.
+As a result, we are perpetually fed how we should look.

-The science of Evolutionary Psychology explains well and can help us understand our behaviour and lust for a good head of hair.
-The approach of explaining human behaviour based on the combination of evolutionary biology, anthropology, intellectual science, and the neurosciences.
+The science of Evolutionary Psychology explains well.
+As a result, can help us understand our behaviour and lust for a good head of hair.
+The approach of explaining human behaviour.
+Based on the combination of evolutionary biology, and anthropology.
+Including, intellectual science, and the neurosciences.

 From these reconstructed problem-solving adaptations, it is possible to establish the common roots of our behaviour, and how those roots are manifested today in the many cultures around the world.
 The key is to understand human behaviour that is universally aimed at the passing of one’s genes into the next generation, much like the hair loss gene, but one difference is there is a possibility to make a constructive decision how we deal with this aspect.